-With respect to the COVID-19 data challenges (cf. Section 1.1), Wikidata addresses them in several ways: First, it was designed for web scale data with flexible and evolving data models that can be updated quickly and frequently [20, 23], and its existing community has been using it to capture COVID-19-related knowledge right from the start.
-Second, Wikidata already contained a considerable and continuously expanding volume of curated background information - from SARS-CoV-1 and other coronaviruses to zoonoses, cruise ships, public health interventions, vaccine development and relevant publications - ready to be leveraged to explore the growing COVID-19-related knowledge in such broader contexts [15].
-Third, both the Wikidata platform and the Wikidata community are highly multifaceted, multilingual and multidisciplinary [24, Fourth, the Wikidata infrastructure 25]. is digital-first, with high uptime and low access barriers, while its community is distributed around the globe and includes people from many walks of life [20], such that any particular disruption due to the pandemic only affects subsets of the Wikidata community, which also has experience with handling humanitarian crises, e.g. through the Zika experience [26] or through overlap with the Wikipedia community that has been covering disasters for two decades.
+Wikidata already contained a considerable and continuously expanding volume of curated background information - from SARS-CoV-1 and other coronaviruses to zoonoses, cruise ships, public health interventions, vaccine development and relevant publications - ready to be leveraged to explore the growing COVID-19-related knowledge in such broader contexts [15].
+Third, both the Wikidata platform and the Wikidata community are multifaceted, highly multilingual and multidisciplinary [26, 27].
+Fourth, the Wikidata infrastructure is digital-first, with high uptime and low access barriers, while its community is distributed around the globe and includes people from many walks of life [20], such that any particular disruption due to the pandemic only affects subsets of the Wikidata community, which also has experience with handling humanitarian crises, e.g. through the Zika experience [28] and through overlap with the Wikipedia community that has been covering disasters for two decades.5

-An important caveat is that data integration through Wikidata poses some particular challenges of its own, such as data licensing (being in the public domain, Wikidata can essentially only ingest public-domain data [27]) or multilinguality (e.g. how to handle concepts that are hard to translate [28]), and for certain kinds of data (e.g. health data from individual patients), it is not suitable, although appropriately configured instances of the underlying technology stack might [29].
+An important caveat is that data integration through Wikidata poses some particular challenges of its own, such as data licensing (being in the public domain, Wikidata can essentially only ingest publicdomain data [29]) or multilinguality (e.g. how to handle concepts that are hard to translate [30]), and for certain kinds of data (e.g. health data from individual patients), it is not suitable, although appropriately configured instances of the underlying technology stack might [31].